MauricioJCarrillo/html-css-js-practices/README.md

 34. Practice-34: How to use Concat in Arrays?
 35. Practice-35: How to use Flat and Flatmap in Arrays?
 36. Practice-36: How to use mutable functions in Arrays?
+37. Practice-37: How to use Sort in Arrays?